roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use OpenKruise to deploy cloud-native applications.md

     -   DESIRED: the expected number of pods \(spec.replicas\).
     -   UPDATED: the number of pods that are upgraded \(status.updatedReplicas\).
-    -   UPDATED\_READY: the number of pods that are available after they are upgraded \(status.updatedReadyReplicas\).
+    -   UPDATED\_READY: the number of pods that are available after the pods are upgraded \(status.updatedReadyReplicas\).
     -   READY: the total number of available pods \(status.readyReplicas\).
     -   TOTAL: the total number of pods \(status.replicas\).